 Can I top up coolant without flushing?

-You can absolutely top up the coolant if you want, however, the mineral deposits and rust do not flush out and they remain in your cooling system.
+You can absolutely top up the coolant if you want.
+However, the mineral deposits and rust won’t flush out this way, and they will remain in your cooling system.
 Therefore, it is better to do a real coolant flush for a much better result.
 If you need to top up coolant, there is most likely a coolant leak somewhere that needs to be repaired.

 Can you flush coolant with tap water?